MicrosoftDocs/sql-docs/azure-sql/database/hyperscale-automated-backups-overview.md

 Since Hyperscale uses storage snapshots for backups, data and backups share the same storage account.
 As a result the selected backup storage redundancy is applicable for both data and backups.

+> [!NOTE]
-Consider backup storage redundancy carefully when you create a Hyperscale database, because you can set it only during database creation.
+> Consider backup storage redundancy carefully when you create a Hyperscale database, because you can set it only during database creation.
 You can't modify this setting after the resource is provisioned.

 Use [active geo-replication](active-geo-replication-overview.md) to update backup storage redundancy settings for an existing Hyperscale database with minimum downtime.
 Alternatively, you can use [database copy](database-copy.md).